hackforla/GreenEarthOS/README.md

 - Join the slack channel [#greenearthos-climate](https://hackforla.slack.com/archives/C01C2P7D413) and say hi!
 Tell us what your skillset is and how you're looking to contribute.
 - One of our product managers will add you to the meeting invite & the project resources
 - Join our team meetings - Wednesdays from 7 pm to 8 pm PST.
+- If you are a developer see the [CONTRIBUTING.md](https://github.com/hackforla/GreenEarthOS/blob/main/CONTRIBUTING.md) file.